pcmaaaaa/pcmaaaaa.github.io/_pages/about.md

 I have a Ph.D. degree in Neuroscience from Washington University in St. Louis and a Bachelor of Medicine degree from Peking University.

-I enjoy playing basketball, phyotography, and spending time with my partner and cat Saki when I'm not in the lab.
+I enjoy playing basketball, phyotography, and spending time with my partner Zoe and cat Saki when I'm not in the lab.

 News